chriskhalil/AbraracourcixMicroGenomeAssembler/README.md

    Report bugs to cak29@mail.aub.edu and amc33@mail.aub.edu.

 ## SEE ALSO
-   More information can be found in the README file provided with the software.
+   More information can be found in the report.pdf.

 ## EXAMPLES
    ```